viralkachhadiya/viralkachhadiya/README.md

 ### Hello folks 👋

 - I am a flutter contributor.
-I’m interested in working with flutter,dart and also backend as go,firestore,parse server sdk,aws amplify,aws datastore,laravel.
+I’m interested in working with flutter, dart and also backend as go, firestore, parse server sdk, aws amplify, aws datastore, laravel.
 - 🌱 I’m currently learning Tensorflow
-- 💞️ I’m looking to collaborate on Flutter,Dart.
+- 💞️ I’m looking to collaborate on Flutter and Dart.
 - 🗿 I am one of the early adopters of Flutter, it has been more than 2 years.

 ### What have I used for Developing projects?